-Unlike DIY spreadsheets or software, we will assess whether each employee is “full pay relevant” or “relevant” so you don’t need to understand all the finer points of legislation (2021 will be more complicated because of furlough).
+Unlike DIY spreadsheets or software, our comprehensive pay gap analysis assesses whether each employee is 'full pay relevant' or 'relevant' so you don’t need to understand all the finer points of legislation (e.g. 2021 may be more complicated because of furloughing).
 Your calculations will then be conducted accordingly.

 Are you reporting on your gender pay gap accurately and efficiently?

-Our research found that 76% of organisations were conducting their gender pay gap reporting analysis internally with 54% completing this manually, often using spreadsheets.
+Research by our gender pay gap consultancy team found that 76% of organisations were conducting their pay gap analysis internally with 54% completing this manually, often using spreadsheets.

 No wonder then that the Royal Statistical Society has identified numerous reporting errors, with some estimates being that 15% of all reported pay gap figures are inaccurate.
 This could have significant consequences for employers.